 Researchers have also reported cases in which ring chromosome 4 is present with no detectable loss of genetic material (as based upon chromosomal analysis).
 Such cases are sometimes referred to as "ring syndrome," a general term used to describe the presence of growth retardation in the absence of major malformations due to a ring chromosome.
 Investigators suggest that such ring chromosomes originate with abnormal fusion of the ends (i.e., telomeres) of a particular chromosome (e.g., chromosome 4) and that "ring syndrome" results due to instability of the ring chromosome during subsequent cellular divisions.

-Since ring chromosome 4 was originally described, more than 20 cases have been reported in the medical literature.
+Since ring chromosome 4 was originally described, close to 40 cases have been reported in the medical literature.
 Males and females appear to be affected relatively equally.

 Symptoms of the following disorders may be similar to those of ring chromosome 4.
 Comparisons may be useful for a differential diagnosis: